-The core of the union, historically, has been the Longshore Division, which established the Union through its victory in the 1934 West Coast maritime strike.
+The core of the union, historically, has been the Coast Longshore Division, which established the Union through its victory in the 1934 West Coast maritime strike.

-The Longshore Division is made up of approximately 30 locals, divided among longshore workers, clerks and foremen.
+The Coast Longshore Division is made up of approximately 30 locals, divided among longshore workers (including, for example, container handling equipment operators and mechanics), marine clerks, and foremen.
 The larger locals are in Los Angeles/Long Beach, San Francisco/ Oakland, Seattle, Tacoma and Portland.

-The basic documents of the Longshore Division are the Pacific Coast Longshore and Clerks Agreements which are negotiated by the ILWU and the Pacific Maritime Association (PMA), an organization of stevedore companies, ports and shipping companies.
-These contracts establish uniform rates of pay, hours of work, and benefits such as pensions, health insurance, holidays, vacations, and pay guarantees, and define the longshore jurisdiction of the ILWU: the right of the union to represent all workers engaged in longshore and clerks work on the Pacific Coast.
+The basic document of the Coast Longshore Division is the Pacific Coast Longshore and Clerks' Agreement (or PCL&CA, which consists of the Pacific Coast Longshore Contract Document and the Pacific Coast Clerks' Contract Document).
+The PCL&CA is negotiated between the ILWU and the Pacific Maritime Association (PMA), an organization of multinational cargo carriers, terminal operators, and stevedore companies that operate in California, Oregon and Washington.
+The PCL&CA establishes uniform rates of pay, hours of work, and benefits such as pensions, health insurance, holidays, vacations, and pay guarantees.
+The PCL&CA also defines the jurisdiction of longshore workers and marine clerks and the right of the union to represent all workers engaged in PCL&CA covered longshore and clerk work for PMA member companies on the West Coast.

-Just as the Longshore Division is autonomous within the International, the separate locals are autonomous within the Longshore Division.
+Just as the Coast Longshore Division is autonomous within the International, the separate locals are autonomous within the Coast Longshore Division.
 They are responsible for negotiating local agreements and working rules, and for making sure local employers abide by the contract.
-They administer the grievance procedure on a local level through the Local Labor Relations Committee.
-Together with the employers, the locals jointly administer the procedure whereby members are dispatched from the union hiring hall to their work assignments.
+They administer the grievance procedure on a local level through Joint Port Labor Relations Committees.
+Together with the employers, the locals jointly administer the procedure whereby members are dispatched from the union dispatch hall to their work assignments.

-The Division is governed by the Longshore Caucus, which is a representative body of longshore workers, clerks and foremen elected by the membership.
+The Division is governed by the Longshore Caucus, which is a representative body of longshore workers, clerks, and foremen elected by the membership.
 Each local has a number of votes determined by its size.
-The Longshore Caucus sets its own rules and procedures, and discusses questions of Longshore Division policy.
+The Longshore Caucus sets its own rules and procedures, and discusses questions of Coast Longshore Division policy.